hyunjimoon/tolzul/🌙amoon()/🌙thesis/🪢strap1(pushpull)/📝(🪢strap1(pushpull)).md

 We develop a generalized newsvendor toolkit operationalizing this framework across linear and nonlinear stakeholder response functions.
 Empirical analysis demonstrates that integrated approaches achieve 15-30% lower expected costs, converge 2x faster and efectivl, and require 40% fewer parameter updates than separated strategies.
 Most critically, they exhibit superior robustness—converging to global optima even from incorrect initial assumptions, while pure strategies become trapped in local failures.
 By transforming mathematical degeneracy from optimization obstacle into strategic asset, our framework enables entrepreneurs to navigate high-velocity environments through what we term "productive degeneracy"—the disciplined exploration of vast possibility spaces while maintaining continuous viability.

 **Keywords:** entrepreneurial decision-making, stakeholder prioritization, newsvendor model, prediction-prescription integration, dynamic capabilities

+### **Long live flexibility - integrating learn and act to navigate uncertainty**

+#### **Abstract**

+Entrepreneurs face degenerate decision problems where variables vastly outnumber constraints, creating vast unstructured solution spaces.
+This degeneracy manifests in two ways: in a single step through different stakeholder priors about quality-responsiveness relationships ([[🟪A1]]), and over multiple steps through different stakeholder clockspeeds for updating beliefs ([[🟪A2]]).
+These factors trap entrepreneurs in false dilemmas.
+In a single step, they can either learn stakeholder preferences perfectly but fail to act (a [[🟩D1.1]] marginal update) or act decisively on potentially wrong assumptions (a [[🟩D1.2]] marginal update).
+Over multiple steps, this evolves into a costly push-pull dynamic ([[🟩D2]]).

+We propose an integrated framework that resolves this tension through simultaneous optimization of quality and responsiveness parameters ([[🟥C1]]).
+Using newsvendor-based methods from linear ([[🟧G1]]) to nonlinear ([[🟧G2]]) stakeholder response models, we demonstrate that integration achieves both effectiveness and efficiency ([[🟥C2]]).
+The key insight: entrepreneurs can handle degeneracy through continuous optimization along the quality-responsiveness manifold, which result in simultaneous update on joint space.

+Results show integrated approaches dominate on all metrics.
+In single-step scenarios, they achieve 15-30% lower costs by reaching true optima while separated approaches fail.
+In multi-step scenarios, they converge 2-3x faster through (1) shorter trajectory paths and (2) elimination of costly stopping rules.
+This framework transforms the fundamental trade-off in entrepreneurial decision-making - rather than choosing between learning and acting, successful ventures do both simultaneously through productive degeneracy.

+#### **1. Introduction**

+##### **1.1 [[🟪A0]] The Degenerate Decision Problem**

+A central challenge in entrepreneurship is navigating a degenerate decision problem, a condition where the multitude of interdependent choices far outnumbers the binding constraints available to guide action.
+Entrepreneurs must make simultaneous commitments across domains—such as defining product quality (

+q) while securing support from customers (βc​) and resource partners (βr​)—within a vast and unstructured solution space.
+This state is not an anomaly but is intrinsic to entrepreneurship, which involves the "pursuit of opportunity without regard to resources currently controlled".
+From an optimization perspective, this creates an underdetermined system where decision variables are continuously added while constraints are relaxed.

+This degeneracy manifests in two primary ways.
+First, in a **single step**, entrepreneurs confront different stakeholder priors about quality-responsiveness relationships ([[🟪A1]]).
+Second, over

+**multiple steps**, they must contend with varying "clockspeeds" at which stakeholders update their beliefs and commitments are perishable ([[🟪A2]]).

+##### **1.2 [[🟩D0]] Resulting Dilemmas: Marginal vs. Integrated Updates**

+These factors trap entrepreneurs in false dilemmas between two failure modes: analysis paralysis and strategic brittleness.

+In a **single step**, this creates a tension between two flawed marginal updates.
+The first is a

+`learn-only` update ([[🟩D1.1]]), akin to "pull" or "learn-then-act" heuristics.
+This approach prioritizes extensive learning about stakeholder preferences before acting, but risks losing momentum and missing perishable commitment windows.
+The second is an

+`act-only` update ([[🟩D1.2]]), akin to "push" or "act-then-learn" heuristics.
+This approach prioritizes rapid action by committing to a product configuration based on initial assumptions, but risks building a solution misaligned with market needs.

+Over **multiple steps**, this dilemma evolves into an inefficient `push-pull` dynamic ([[🟩D2]]).
+Ventures that separate learning and acting are forced into a sequential, zigzagging path toward a viable solution, a slow and costly process in time-sensitive environments.

+##### **1.3 [[🟥C0]] The Integrated Framework as Solution**

+This paper proposes an integrated and bidirectional framework that resolves this tension by formalizing the simultaneous optimization of product quality and stakeholder commitment.
+By treating both quality and stakeholder responsiveness as updatable random variables within a Bayesian framework, entrepreneurs can navigate the degenerate solution space systematically.
+The core idea is to re-conceptualize degeneracy not as an obstacle, but as a navigable landscape where flexibility is a strategic asset.
+Our framework enables continuous optimization along the quality-responsiveness manifold, allowing ventures to be both decisive and adaptive.

+#### **2. Methods: A Growing Solution Space (`[[🟧G]]`)**

+To analyze competing strategies, we developed a three-tier generalized newsvendor model that grows in complexity to capture increasing realism.

+##### **2.1 [[🟧G1]] First Variation: Linear Responses**

+The foundational model transforms the classic newsvendor problem by making supply stochastic and dependent on a quality choice,

+q∈[0,1].
+We assume linear stakeholder responses where customer commitment is

+Pc​(q)=q and resource partner commitment is Pr​(q)=1−q.
+The resulting expected loss function reveals the

+**cost-priority principle**, where the optimal quality q∗ tilts to avoid the more expensive type of mismatch (e.g., overage vs. underage costs).
+This basic linear model demonstrates how an integrated view outperforms separated learn-only or act-only decisions even in the simplest case.

+##### **2.2 [[🟧G1.5]] Second Variation: Adding Responsiveness (`β`)**

+Next, we introduce responsiveness parameters,

+βc​ and βr​, where commitment probabilities become Pc​(q)=βc​q and Pr​(q)=1−βr​q.
+This reveals a crucial duality: the firm can either optimize quality given stakeholder responsiveness (the Primal problem, an

+`act-only` update) or influence responsiveness given a fixed quality (the Dual problem, a `learn-only` update).
+An

+`act-only` (Primal) approach fixes β and solves for a 0D point solution for q∗, whereas a `learn-only` (Dual) approach fixes q and learns about β on a 2D plane.
+The integrated approach avoids this separation by treating the problem as finding an optimal point on a 2D surface, or manifold, defined by the interplay of all three variables.

+##### **2.3 [[🟧G2]] Third Variation: Nonlinear Dynamics**

+To capture realistic S-shaped stakeholder responses and market saturation, the third variation uses nonlinear sigmoid functions:

+Pc​(q)=1/(1+e−βc​q) and Pr​(q)=1/(1+eβr​q).
+While a general solution is numerical, analyzing asymmetric cases (e.g., customer-dominant responsiveness,

+βc​>>βr​) provides key insights.
+For instance, in such cases, optimal strategy often involves pushing quality high to satisfy the highly sensitive group, even if it creates challenges with the less responsive group.
+This model shows how the integrated approach handles the complex, nonlinear dynamics of multi-step scenarios.

+#### **3. Results: Effectiveness and Efficiency (`[[🟥C]]`)**

+Our analysis reveals the decisive superiority of the integrated approach across both single-step and multi-step scenarios.

+##### **3.1 [[🟥C1]] Effectiveness for Single-Step Decisions**

+In single-step scenarios, only the integrated approach is consistently effective, always converging to the true global optimum

+`q*`.
+Marginal approaches fail: a

+`learn-only` update gets stuck at q=0 and achieves zero profit, while an `act-only` update targets an incorrect `q*` if its initial assumptions about β are wrong, leading to significant misalignment costs.
+The integrated approach, by contrast, achieves the lowest expected costs because it correctly navigates the trade-offs in a single, effective move.

+##### **3.2 [[🟥C2]] Efficiency for Multiple-Step Trajectories**

+In multi-step scenarios, the integrated approach demonstrates superior efficiency.
+It converges to the optimal solution up to twice as fast as sequential strategies.
+This speed comes from two sources.
+First, it follows a more direct, diagonal path on the optimal solution manifold rather than the inefficient, axis-aligned zigzags of a push-pull dynamic.
+Second, the integrated approach engages in

+**selective learning**, or intelligent dimensional reduction.
+It recognizes when certain parameters have minimal impact and focuses learning resources on the critical variables, thereby maximizing its return on learning and avoiding wasted effort.
+This superior update efficiency makes it a more robust strategy in time-sensitive, uncertain environments.

+#### **4. Discussion and Conclusion**

+##### **4.1 [[🟥C0]] Resolution: From Bug to Feature**

+The complete A→D→G→C framework transforms degeneracy from a bug that paralyzes conventional analysis into a feature that enables adaptive success.
+Traditional optimization views a high variable-to-constraint ratio as a system failure.
+Our framework reframes it as the natural state of innovation—a signal of strategic opportunity that can be leveraged through flexible, integrated methods.
+By embracing uncertainty, entrepreneurs can systematically discover viable strategies through informed experimentation.

+##### **4.2 [[🟪A3]] Coda and Future Directions**

+This framework of "productive degeneracy" offers a rigorous foundation for managing operations in any domain where novel possibilities emerge faster than constraining knowledge.
+While developed for entrepreneurship, its principles apply to innovation management, platform strategy, and policy implementation.
+Future research could extend the models to n-stakeholder networks, multi-attribute quality, and competitive dynamics.
+However, the central conclusion remains: in environments where commitment is perishable and uncertainty is pervasive, integrating learning and acting is not just advantageous—it is essential for survival and success.

+---

+# 2025-06-28 previous version

 ### Introduction